AnotherJoSmith/uottawa-hack-night/README.md

 ###[sudoku-solver](https://github.com/jonathanGB/SudokuSolver)

 Webapp that solves Sudokus using JavaScript in the browser.
 As for now, it can solve easy and most medium sudokus.
-Final goal would be to make it able to use a picture of an unsolved sudoku as the user input (and use neural networks to decipher it).
+Final goal would be to make it use a picture of an unsolved sudoku as the user input (and use neural networks to decipher it).

 @jonathanGB